eyyMinda/Events-Project/README.md

 # Events React/Next.js Project

 Welcome to the repository of the **Events** project.
-This repository serves as a practical application of concepts acquired from an intensive React.js and Next.js course.
+This repository serves as a practical application of concepts acquired from an informative React.js and Next.js course.
 The primary objective of the project is to demonstrate proficiency in handling diverse functionalities within these technologies, with a specific focus on showcasing dynamic event listings and exploration.

 ## Table of Contents
 - [Overview](#overview)